EmbarkStudios/opensource/README.md

 - [embark.dev](https://embark.dev) - Our Open Source portal
 - [embark.rs](https://embark.rs) - Our Rust Open Source ecosystem tracking repository

-## Tools
+## Tooling

-The `/tools` directory contains some programs for validating Embark's open source projects.
-See their README files for more details.
+This repo also contains a program for validating Embark's open source projects.
+See [its documentation](content/tooling.md) for more information.

 ## Contributing